SebastianDeseke/RegionaleFeiertage/ReadMe.md

 var easter = Feiertagsrechner.Ostersonntag(2025);
 Console.WriteLine($"{easter.Name}: {easter.Datum.ToShortDateString()}");

-// Or get a full list for a year (example if you implement it) var all = Feiertagsrechner.AlleFeiertage(2025);
+// Or get a full list for a year var all = Feiertagsrechner.AllFeiertage(2025);
 foreach (var tag in all)
 {
     Console.WriteLine($"{tag.Name}: {tag.Datum:d}");